SoftingIndustrial/datafeed-edge-connector/cloud/azure.md

 1. On the left pane, under **Automatic Device Management**, select **IoT Edge**.

-1. Select the IoT Edge device that is to receive the deployment.
+1. Select the IoT Edge device that shall receive the deployment.

 1. On the upper bar, select **Set Modules**.